-To combat this challenge, PINN-GM-III augments the original RMS loss function with an additional mean percent error term through:
+Fortunately, this design flaw can be trivially remedied by augmenting the loss function with an term that captures relative error, like mean percent error:

-By incorporating a percent error loss, the PINN-GM-III is no longer exclusively biased by the absolute magnitudes of the acceleration vectors, but instead also minimizes relative errors.
-This design change ensures that all samples, regardless of altitude, are contributing meaningfully to the loss function and are prioritized by the network during training.

-To illustrate the effect of the new loss function on model performance, a test is proposed which trains two PINN-GMs on 1,000 position / acceleration training data pairs distributed from 0-50 radii above the asteroid Eros's surface.
-One PINN-GM is trained using the original RMS loss function and the other is trained on with the augmented loss function.
-Once trained, each network is evaluated on a set of 10,000 randomly distributed test points from 0-50R, and the percent error of their acceleration vectors are reported as a function of altitude in Figure~\ref{fig:Percent_Cost_Function}.
-Figure~\ref{fig:Cost_without_Percent_Percent} confirms that the networks trained with the RMS loss function disproportionally favor low-altitude field points ($<5$R) at the expense high-altitude field points ($>$5R) despite being trained across the entire 0-50R domain.
-In contrast, the PINN-GM model trained with the augmented loss function (Figure \ref{fig:Cost_with_Percent_Percent}) prioritizes accurate modeling across all altitudes.
+The joining of these relative and absolute error loss terms eliminates this altitude sensitivity and constitutes the second design change of the PINN-GM-III.